MarkMelotto/BEP/README.md

 I have worked on designing a High Frequency Hygrometer.

 If you come from my thesis you will need to go to the folder **BEP_jupyter**.
 There you will find all the charts and data/functions.
+In **BEP_google_drive** you can find my log, design ideas and more documents I used in this project (it's all Dutch though).

 This project might look cluttered and messy, probably because it is, but I'll do my best to guide you through it.